Blue Jeans (Lana Del Rey song): Live performances and media usage

 On January 14, 2012, Del Rey performed the song on American late-night live television sketch comedy and variety show Saturday Night Live.
 The performance received a strong media reaction, many calling scrutiny to Del Rey's potential as an artist.
 She was later defended by Daniel Radcliffe and Saturday Night Live performer, Kristen Wiig, who later protected Del Rey by performing as her in a skit.
 Embarrassed by the overwhelming amount of negative public reaction, Del Rey was forced to cancel her world tour.
 Following the release of the high-budgeted secondary music video, Del Rey performed the song live on The Voice UK, where critics believe she redeemed the panned SNL performance.

 It also was performed at Le Grand Journal in France, on January 30.
 On April 13, 2012, Del Rey performed the track on Italian talk show Le Invasioni Barbariche of La 7.
 On April 28, 2012, Del Rey performed the track on the first series of The Voice UK - with the performance airing the following day on BBC One.

-The song was featured in Ringers "It's Easy to Cry When This Much Cash Is Involved" season 1 episode.
-It marks the second time a song by Del Rey was used in the series, the first being "Video Games".
-It is also used in a Nespresso commercial.
-It is also in a commercial for the University of Phoenix.

 Bastille performed a mashup of "Blue Jeans" and Clint Mansell's "Lux Aeterna" on their mix tape, Other People's Heartache.